The Michigan College of Optometry at Ferris State University was established in accordance

 The ever-changing curriculum is designed to produce graduates that are qualified to practice full-scope optometric care in any state and practice setting.
 The College meets or exceeds the standards of the Association of Schools and Colleges of Optometry and is fully accredited by the Council on Optometric Education and the North Central Association of Colleges and Schools.

-The College of Optometry is housed in Pennock Hall, a six-story building erected originally as a residence hall on the Ferris campus in 1968, and subsequently renovated to serve as the academic, administrative, and on-campus clinical facility for the College.
+The College of Optometry was housed in Pennock Hall, a six-story building erected originally as a residence hall on the Ferris campus in 1968, and subsequently renovated to serve as the academic, administrative, and on-campus clinical facility for the College.
+In January 2011, the Michigan College of Optometry moved into a new 87,000-square-foot state-of-the-art facility.
+The teaching clinic, known as the University Eye Center, has 30 eye lanes with digital slit lamp cameras, digital visual acuity systems, and electronic medical records.

-In addition to the on-campus facilities in Pennock Hall, the College utilizes many off-campus clinical facilities to maximize the clinical education of students.
+In addition to the on-campus facilities in Big Rapids, Michigan, the College utilizes many off-campus clinical facilities to maximize the clinical education of students.
 The off-campus clinical facilities are scattered over many states, encompass many optometric specialties and practice settings, and allow students advancing toward graduation to experience the wide diversity of potential optometric career possibilities that exist today.